browserengineering/book/book/accessibility.md

 *Width media queries*: Zooming in or out causes the width of the page in CSS pixels to change.
-That means that sometimes elements that used to fit comfortably on the page no longer do so, because they become too large; if the page becomes narrow enough, a different layout may be more appropriate.
-The [`max-width` media query][width-mq] does this; it is active only if the width of the page, in CSS pixels, is less than or equal to a given length.[^responsive-width-size] Implement this media query.
+That means that sometimes elements that used to fit comfortably on the page no longer do, and if the page becomes narrow enough, a different layout may be more appropriate.
+The [`max-width` media query][width-mq] allows the developer to style pages differently based on available width; it is active only if the width of the page, in CSS pixels, is less than or equal to a given length.[^responsive-width-size] Implement this media query.
 Test that zooming in or out can trigger this media query.

 [width-mq]: https://developer.mozilla.org/en-US/docs/Web/CSS/@media/width